2.2 lb (1 kg)

 If you like the idea of a folding lock but think your risk level means you need something more secure, then at the moment there’s only one choice: the Abus Bordo 6500.

-The links are 0.5 mm thicker at 5.5 mm, it features Abus’ famous Granit locking cylinder and has been awarded a Gold security rating from Sold Secure.
+The links are 0.5 mm thicker at 5.5 mm, it features Abus’ famous Granit locking cylinder and it's been awarded a Gold security rating from Sold Secure.

 It offers about the same internal space as the Foldylock but at 3.48 lb (1.58 kg) it’s significantly heavier.
 It’s also not quite as easy to use.